Experiences refined for people

 “Just because a person doesn’t click an ad doesn’t mean the ad didn’t do its job.
 This is why pixels and having a solid tag map on your site are so important – to capture that post-impression attribution from the many users that don’t click ads.”

-Jess Ostrom, Director of Account Management, KORTX
+Jess Ostrom, VP of Client Services, KORTX

 📚 Related Article: Moving Beyond Vanity Metrics